 Buy To Let

-For many, bricks and mortar has a unique physical appeal that shares and investment funds just can't match.
+Buy-to-let is an increasingly attractive investment in the UK and for many, bricks and mortar has a unique physical appeal that shares and investment funds just can't match.

 But Buy-to-Let investing is subject to several taxes, whether you own a single property or 100.

 There are four taxes that your investment in a Buy to Let property will possibly incur:

 Stamp duty is a tax you pay when you buy a property in the UK.
 It's set in tiers depending on the price of the property and is payable on the full purchase price.

 £125,001 - £250,000

 £250,001 - £500,000

 For example: If you bought a property for £124,999 you'd pay no stamp duty.
 But if you bought a property for £125,001 you'd pay £1,250.01.